 All topics discussed in class will be accompanied with demonstrations in class using real hardware and software (C and assembly based).
-While the emphasis of the in class portion is the 8086 and 8088 microprocessors and PIC microcontrollers, students are free to use other microprocessors and microcontrollers for project construction.
+While the emphasis of the in class portion is the 8086 microprocessor and PIC 16F877A microcontroller, students are free to use other microprocessors and microcontrollers for project construction.

-It is estimated that project costs will range from \$150 to \$400 per team.
+It is estimated that project costs will range from \$100 to \$250 per team.
 This cost is mitigated since no textbook is required for the course.